You ask it, we have it answered!

 Protecting beneficiaries with special needs

 Trusts play a crucial role in protecting beneficiaries with special needs.
-If you have a child or dependant who is unable to manage their financial affairs due to a disability, you can establish a Special Trust Type A. This type of trust is designed for parents who want to ensure the care and financial well-being of their special needs child upon the parent’s passing.
+If you have a child or dependent who is unable to manage their financial affairs due to a disability, you can establish a Special Trust Type A. This is designed for parents who want to ensure the care and financial well-being of their special needs child upon the parent’s passing.
+NB.
+Special Trust Type A should be registered exclusively for the welfare of a beneficiary who has a permanent mental or physical disability.

 When establishing a special trust, it is essential to consider the fees associated with trusteeship.
 Some institutions charge upfront fees, but Capital Legacy, for example, offers a more affordable option with an annual fee of 0.75% on the capital.